NOR gate

-The NOR gate is a digital logic gate that implements logical NOR - it behaves according to the truth table to the right.
+The NOR (NOT OR) gate is a digital logic gate that implements logical NOR - it behaves according to the truth table to the right.
 A HIGH output (1) results if both the inputs to the gate are LOW (0); if one or both input is HIGH (1), a LOW output (0) results.
 NOR is the result of the negation of the OR operator.
 It can also in some senses be seen as the inverse of an AND gate.
 NOR is a functionally complete operation—NOR gates can be combined to generate any other logical function.
 It shares this property with the NAND gate.
 By contrast, the OR operator is monotonic as it can only change LOW to HIGH but not vice versa.

 In most, but not all, circuit implementations, the negation comes for free—including CMOS and TTL.
 In such logic families, OR is the more complicated operation; it may use a NOR followed by a NOT.
 A significant exception is some forms of the domino logic family.

 Symbols

 There are three symbols for NOR gates: the American (ANSI or 'military') symbol and the IEC ('European' or 'rectangular') symbol, as well as the deprecated DIN symbol.
-For more information see Logic Gate Symbols.
+For more information see logic gate symbols.
 The ANSI symbol for the NOR gate is a standard OR gate with an inversion bubble connected.
 The bubble indicates that the function of the or gate has been inverted.